Rapptz/discord.py/docs/api.rst

 .. class:: DisplayNameFontType

-    Represents the available font types for display name styles.
+    Represents the available fonts for display name styles.

     .. versionadded:: 2.7

     .. attribute:: gg_sans

-        The font type is gg_sans.
+        The font is gg_sans.

     .. attribute:: tempo

-        The font type is tempo.
+        The font is tempo.

     .. attribute:: sakura

-        The font type is sakura.
+        The font is sakura.

     .. attribute:: jellybean

-        The font type is jellybean.
+        The font is jellybean.

     .. attribute:: modern

-        The font type is modern.
+        The font is modern.

     .. attribute:: medieval

-        The font type is medieval.
+        The font is medieval.

     .. attribute:: eight_bit

-        The font type is 8bit.
+        The font is 8bit.

     .. attribute:: vampyre

-        The font type is vampyre.
+        The font is vampyre.

+.. class:: DisplayNameEffectType

+    Represents the available effects for display name styles.

+    .. versionadded:: 2.7

+    .. attribute:: solid

+        The effect is solid.

+    .. attribute:: gradient

+        The effect is gradient.

+    .. attribute:: neon

+        The effect is neon.

+    .. attribute:: toon

+        The effect is toon.

+    .. attribute:: pop

+        The effect is pop.

 .. _discord-api-audit-logs: